-If you want to pitch Flipboard’s editorial team content for 10 For Today, a recommended source, or anything else in mind, there’s an email address for that.
+If you want to pitch Flipboard’s editorial team content for 10 For Today or another email, a recommended source, or anything else in mind, there’s an email address for that.
 The team are always welcoming and receptive to pitches.

 What types of content do best on Flipboard?

-If you want an exhaustive list of the top 50 most popular topics in the UK from the last four weeks, brace yourself, because here it is:
+If you want an exhaustive list of the top 50 most popular topics as of April 2020, brace yourself, because here it is:

 Don’t forget: while these are the most popular topics on Flipboard, they’re also the most populous!

 Is there anything else I should be aware of?

 - If you notice a significant traffic spike, it’s likely come from a push notification.

 - Publishers are notified via email when their content is picked up by curators.
 This email is sent once the feature is live, not in advance of being featured.

 What does the future look like for Flipboard?

 Enevoldsen states that Flipboard is already a global platform, with 20% of the audience in the US and 80% in the rest of the world.
 Historically, the US has been the primary focus, but Europe is now a priority – “we have a dedicated team in Europe, in the UK, that are actively engaging both with advertisers and publishers”.